wvulibraries/hydra_acda_portal_public/DEVELOPMENT.md

 **_Note_**: When there is an open PR to WVU's `softserv-dev` branch, and commits made to SoftServ's `softserv-dev` branch will show up in that pull request.

+Assuming you have configured your remotes as per the document, and followed the procedures, you can leverage [bin/git-prm](./bin/git-prm) to generate the pull request message.

+When you're ready to build the pull request message: `./bin/git-prm | pbcopy` will copy the commit messages into your paste buffer.

+**_Note_**: `./bin/git-prm` has no error handling.

 ## Procedure: Adding Changes to SoftServ's main and softserv-dev branches